sofiat25/Content-Clasification-APOD/README.md

+📝 Project: APOD Content Classification 🌌
+📖 Description

-This project aims to build a content classification model for the APOD (Astronomy Picture of the Day) dataset.
+This project builds a content classification model for the APOD (Astronomy Picture of the Day) dataset.
 The goal is to predict whether a record is:

-image
+🖼️ image

-no-image (merging video and other classes)
+🎥 no-image (merging video and other classes)

+The workflow uses:

-The workflow uses TF-IDF for text vectorization (title + description), RandomOverSampler for class balancing, and RandomForest as the classifier.
+✍️ TF-IDF for text vectorization (title + description)

+⚖️ RandomOverSampler for class balancing

+🌲 RandomForest as the classifier

-Project Structure
+📂 Project Structure
 ├── notebook.ipynb          # Main notebook with the full workflow
 ├── data/
 │   └── apod.csv            # Input dataset
 ├── README.md               # This file
 └── requirements.txt        # Required Python libraries

-Key Libraries
+🛠️ Key Libraries

 pandas